 Sea Of Gold® Juniper

-Outstanding lacy, golden-yellow foliage makes this compact evergreen an excellent choice as a colorful accent.
-Color is retained and deepens in winter better than other gold-tipped varieties.
-Excellent choice for mass plantings, along foundations, fence lines, driveways and island plantings.
+Outstanding lacy, golden yellow foliage on this compact evergreen makes a bold statement in the landscape.
+Superb color retention with a gold hue that deepens in winter better than other gold-tipped varieties.
+An excellent choice for mass plantings, along foundations, fence lines, driveways and island plantings.